 Driving in the UK

-In England we drive on the left hand side of the road and overtake on the right.
+When Driving In The UK, we drive on the left hand side of the road and overtake on the right.
 Most roads in England are of very good quality, there is an excellent motorway system and the surfaces are well maintained in most areas.
 British roads are actually the safest in the EU - even though they can be very busy at peak times.
 Small country lanes are extremely narrow, often with large hedgerows.
 Don't, however, shrink from driving such roads, as they can be avenues to beautiful scenery.
 When driving on these roads you must be constantly prepared to bring your vehicle to a crawl and happily negotiate with any oncoming traffic, tractors or livestock!

 Generally, priority is given to vehicles on the right.
 Where priority is the prime control, vehicles entering priority roads are under no obligation to stop unless yielding to a vehicle on the priority road.
 This may be a surprise to foreign drivers at first, as vehicles seem to come flying out of side roads and partially onto the priority road with little thought of stopping; but really they do stop.
 Vehicles on a roundabout have priority - so vehicles entering a roundabout must yield.
 Traffic coming from the right hand side has precedence at a roundabout.